Psychology (PSYC) 304Back to courses | Print page

 PSYC 304 has a Challenge for Credit option.

 Psychology 304: Research Methods in Psychology is to introduce you to the principles of the scientific method and the research designs and techniques used in psychology.
-The course should help you become a more critical research consumer, increase your knowledge of those working in research-related occupations, and provide you with the background necessary for further undergraduate and graduate studies in psychology.
+The course should help you become a more critical research consumer, increase the knowledge of those of you working in research-related occupations, and provide you with the background necessary for further undergraduate and graduate studies in psychology.

 To receive credit for PSYC 304, you must pass the final exam and achieve an overall course grade of “D” (50 percent) or better.
 If you receive less than “D” (50 percent) on your exam, your exam mark will become your overall course grade.
 The course assignments and their weightings are as follows: